wnlima/developer-store-api/README.md

 ### Configuration

 1. Clone the repository.
-1. Set up the database using `docker-compose.yml`.
+1. Set up the database using `docker-compose.yml`, [see infrastructure setup guide](/.doc/setup-infrastructure.md).
 1. Configure any necessary settings in `appsettings.json`.

 ### Running the API